bashtanov/argm/README.md

 # Installation

-The extension is compatible with PostgreSQL 9.4 and higher.
+Version 1.0.x (no parallel execution) is compatible with PostgreSQL 9.4 or up.
+Version 1.1.x (parallel execution) needs PostgreSQL 9.6 or up.
 To install the extension for your database cluster run the following command:
 ```bash
 make && sudo make install && make installcheck